Kefir Grains versus Kefir Powdered Starter

 Powdered Kefir Starter

 Kefir starter (powdered) is being produced commercially.
 You can buy this kefir starter as a multi-pack or single pack.
 This preparation contains limited probiotics listed on its packet in the “ingredients” section.
-The powdered kefir starter ought to be refrigerated.
+You should refrigerate the powdered kefir starter.

 Why use a Kefir starter?